- High School Education

 - Math or Science Concentration.
 Students who plan a concentration in mathematics or science should include four years of mathematics and at least three years of science.

 - Business Program.
 Students interested in The McDonough School of Business should complete a minimum of three years of math, through advanced algebra and trigonometry, as calculus is required of all students in the program.
 Two years of natural science are recommended.
-Because computers are used extensively in the curriculum, a course in computer science is highly recommended.

 - Language or Foreign Service Program.
 Students interested in the Faculty of Languages and Linguistics or the Walsh School of Foreign Service are recommended to have a background in a modern foreign language or Latin.